-Rules for fighting in marriage are research-based and scientifically proven.
+When couples come to therapy, they often ask if fighting means their marriage is in trouble.
+The research tells us something surprising: conflict itself isn’t the problem – it’s how we handle it that matters.
 While most people think a couple fights to problem solve, that happens only 31% of the time.
-The remaining issues at hand are "perpetual" differences that don't go away, no matter how long you fight about them.
+The remaining issues at hand are “perpetual” differences that don’t go away, no matter how long you fight about them.

 Decades of careful research have shown that fighting in front of your kids is a particularly toxic behavior.
-New research has shown that even low levels of chronic conflict leave a lasting imprint, particularly on shy, introverted kids.
+New studies from child development experts reveal that even seemingly minor conflicts can impact children’s emotional well-being.
+Low levels of chronic conflict leave a lasting imprint, particularly on shy, introverted kids.

 If you have to fight, do so out of earshot of the children.
 Children wake up when they hear yelling, so don’t fight when they’re asleep unless you speak quietly.